Home

 If the animal is lying there looking around, be patient.
 Don’t alert it to your presence.
 A wounded animal would prefer to just lie there, relaxed.
 Let it.
 Let time take its toll.
 Hopefully, it will be bleeding to death (internally or externally).

-If it’s standing there, or if it stands up, take another shot if it’s open to you.
-As a general rule of thumb, if it’s still standing keep shooting as long as you have a clear target.
-That said, if I know I have made a good first shot, I will often just wait and watch.
+If it’s standing there, or if it stands up, take another shot if a good one is open to you.
+As a general rule of thumb, if it’s still standing keep shooting as long as you have a clear target, especially with a rifle.
+With an arrow, if you think the first shot is going to anchor the animal, sit tight and don't alarm it with a second shot, unless you have a very clear sure shot placement opportunity.

 Gut or Leg Wounded Animals